-- Step 1: The Governance Committee reviews and approves the process and outline for questions (whether in the form of written questionnaires or questions to be used for open dialogue), including whether to appoint a third-party facilitator.

-- Step 2: Directors provide responses to the questions, which address a variety of topics including, among other things:

-- Board composition and structure;

-- meetings, materials and topics;

-- Board interaction with management;
+- Step 1: The Governance Committee reviews and approves the process and outline for questions (whether in the form of written questionnaires or questions to be used for open dialogue), including whether to appoint a third-party facilitator. - Step 2: Directors provide responses to the questions, which address a variety of topics including, among other things: - O Board composition and structure; - meetings, materials and topics; - Board interaction with management; - 2 WILLIS TOWERS WATSON PUBLIC LIMITED COMPANY

-- o continuing education; and - effectiveness of the Board. - Step 3: The evaluation results are then discussed in closed-session discussions: - with the Governance Committee, which reviews the results of the full Board as well as each Committee evaluation: - by each Committee (as necessary), with discussions being led by the independent Committee Chairs; and - by the full Board, with discussions being led by the Non-Executive Chair.
+- O continuing education; and - O effectiveness of the Board. - Step 3: The evaluation results are then discussed in closed-session discussions: - O with the Governance Committee, which reviews the results of the full Board as well as each Committee evaluation; - O by each Committee (as necessary), with discussions being led by the independent Committee Chairs; and - O by the full Board, with discussions being led by the Non-Executive Chair.
 Each Committee Chair also reports to the full Board regarding any discussions held at the Committee closed sessions. - Step 4: Based on evaluation results, the Non-Executive Chair and Committee Chairs work to implement changes in practices or procedures, as appropriate.